technofocus-pte/defforendpointdepth/Lab 05/Lab 5 - Investigating Microsoft Defender for Endpoint Generated Alerts in Microsoft Sentinel_3.1.md

 ![](./media/ransim3.png)

-14. Click anywhere inside the folder, then right click and select **Open in terminal**.
+14. Open the folder and click anywhere inside the folder, then right click and select **Open in terminal**.

 ![](./media/image50.png)